Ocean Fast Ferries

-Ocean Fast Ferries, Inc. is a wholly owned Filipino corporation that operates high-speed crafts commonly known as OceanJet, serving destinations in the Visayas, Luzon region in the Philippines.
+OceanJet Fast Ferries, Inc. is a wholly owned Filipino corporation that operates high-speed crafts commonly known as OceanJet, serving destinations in the Visayas, Luzon region in the Philippines.

 History

 The company started in the late 1990s as Socor Shipping Line, operating one vessel, the M/V Oceanjet 1.
 The company was not aggressive to expansion until 2001, when the company acquired their second vessel, M/V Oceanjet 2.
 In the same year, the company changed their name into Ocean Fast Ferries Corporation.
 They acquired 3 new ships from 2001 to 2003: the sister ships Oceanjet 3, Oceanjet 5 and Oceanjet 6, all built in Hong Kong.

 Starting 2011, the company continued their expansion, with the arrival of Ocean Jet 8 into service.
 She was the first among the ships acquired by the company to be designed by Global Marine Design, based in Australia, who manufactured the marine kits of these ships, which were later assembled here in the Philippines by Golden Dragon Shipyard, located in Mandaue, Cebu.

-As of August 2022, the company is serving 11 destinations, and has a fleet of 17 vessels.
+As of September 2024, the company is serving 13 destinations, and has a fleet of 17 vessels.

 Destinations

-The company serves 11 different destinations, namely:
+The company serves 13 different destinations, namely: